Shadow

 “Depends on your perspective, doesn’t it?”

-Adin’s heart rate had continued rising and it was now about as fast as a human’s immediately after exercise.
-Couldn’t she hear it?
-Couldn’t she feel the implied threat that came with it, like the pounding of war drums?
+Adin's heart was beating faster now, as fast as a human's after hard exercise.
+Couldn't she hear it?
+Couldn't she feel it—the implied threat rolling underneath, like the pounding of war drums?

-“Not really,” Adin said.
-“A bear might attack a human, believing itself to be above them on the food chain, and it might well end up having that human for dinner, but is it really so above them if a whole group of humans comes back the next day and shoots the bear once they find out what it did?
-It was allowed to live only as long as it didn’t bother anyone, and the moment it did…”
+"Not really," Adin said, voice still even.
+"A bear might attack a human, believing itself to be above them on the food chain.
+It might well end up having that human for dinner.
+But is it really above them, if a whole group of humans comes back the next day and shoots the bear once they find out what it did?
+It was allowed to live only as long as it didn't bother anyone.
+The moment it did…"

-Adin’s heart was thundering now, but when he spoke, he still sounded calm.
-“It’s a good thing I’m not a gun, then.”
+Adin's heart was thundering now—so fast Shadow could no longer pick out individual beats, only a steady roar like rain on a roof.
+But when he spoke, he still sounded calm.
+"It's a good thing I'm not a gun, then."

-Adin had asked him to trust him, to stay put, but could he really just hide when this was happening?
-Shadow couldn’t beat her in a fight, he knew that, but maybe if he came out of hiding she would leave Adin alone.
-Maybe he could lure her out of the house and then find some way to hide before she could catch him.
-Luther was much faster than him and could have caught him in an instant, but maybe…
+Adin had asked him to trust him.
+To stay put.
+But could he really just crouch in the dark while this was happening?
+Shadow knew he couldn't beat her in a fight—he wasn't deluded—but maybe if he came out, she'd leave Adin alone.
+Maybe he could lure her out of the house, buy enough distance to hide before she caught him.
+Luther would have caught him in an instant, but maybe—

-Shadow cracked the cabinet door open, pushing attention away from himself as he peered out.
-Adin stood in the middle of the room, his shirt torn and his body covered in scratches.
-Blood that wasn’t his own covered his antlers, trickling down to meld with blood from a shallow gash on his forehead.
-His eyes looked vacant as he stood and stared, his heart still hammering in his chest.
+Shadow eased the cabinet door open a sliver, pushing attention away from himself as he peered out.
+Adin stood in the middle of the room.
+His shirt was torn, his arms and chest scored with scratches.
+Blood that wasn't his own streaked down his antlers, pooling at the tines and dripping to meld with a thin line of red from a gash on his forehead.
+He wasn't looking at anything.
+He was just standing there, staring at the wall, his heart still hammering.

-Shadow let the cabinet door fall shut.
-He had been told to stay put until Finch came to get him.
-He would do that.
+Shadow let the cabinet door ease shut.
+He'd been told to stay put until Finch came to get him.

 #

-For most of the drive, Malyn and Tyla played a language learning version of eye spy of Malyn’s own invention.
-If Finch had the ability to magically speak all languages, he wouldn’t be learning shit, but he admired Tyla’s dedication anyway.
+For most of the drive, Malyn and Tyla played a language-learning version of I Spy of Malyn's own invention.
+If Finch had the ability to magically speak all languages, he wouldn't be learning shit, but he had to give Tyla credit for the effort.

-Malyn, for his part, had a lot more patience for teaching than Finch had ever known him to have for learning.
-Finch had never gone to school, but he’d never hated education the way Malyn did.
-Finch had sought out help with reading and writing, the basics of maths, and then he’d used library books and the internet for the rest.
-He was under no illusion that he’d anywhere near made up for what he’d missed by never going to school, but he got by.
+Malyn, for his part, had more patience for teaching than Finch had ever known him to have for being taught.
+Finch had never gone to school himself, but he'd never hated education the way Malyn did.
+He'd let Adin walk him through reading and writing, basic maths, and then he'd scraped together the rest from library books and the internet.
+He was under no illusion he'd anywhere near made up for everything he'd missed, but he got by.
 They both did.
-Mostly only because Adin did all the paperwork and shit, but still.
+Mostly because Adin handled all the paperwork and shit, but still.

-The house they were going to was a rural property at the end of a long, dirt road.
-They got a lot of callouts to more remote areas.
-If there was something openly rampaging through the middle of the city, the police were usually on it pretty quick.
-If you thought you saw something weird in the woods, well.
-They’d get to it eventually… maybe.
-After a few calls and several missing livestock.
-Most people weren’t too keen on waiting to find out what they were dealing with all on their own before getting help.
+The place they were headed to sat at the end of a dirt road that had jostled them around for the better part of fifteen minutes.
+Rural callouts were their bread and butter.
+If something was openly rampaging through the middle of the city, the police were usually on it quick enough.
+If you thought you saw something weird out past your tree line, well.
+They'd get to it eventually.
+Maybe.
+After a few more calls.
+After some missing livestock.
+After whatever the hell you'd seen had had time to settle in and make itself at home.
+Most people weren't keen on waiting around to find out what they were dealing with.

-Finch parked his car on a patch of dry grass in front of the house and put on his leather wrist cuff.
-It looked kind of punk rock, which was maybe not the most fitting with his no-parties-ever lifestyle, but he’d wanted something to cover the brand on his wrist and it did the job.
-His body armour also covered it nicely, but he hadn’t wanted to go in and spend the time putting it on before they left.
-Hopefully he wouldn’t need it.
+Finch parked on a patch of sun-bleached grass out front and fastened the leather cuff around his wrist.
+It looked kind of punk rock, which didn't exactly suit his no-parties-ever lifestyle, but he'd wanted something to cover the brand and the cuff did the job.
+His body armour covered it nicely too, but he hadn't wanted to waste the time suiting up before they left.
+Hopefully he wouldn't come to regret that.

-By the time they got out of the car, the porch light was on and a man was standing outside the front door, looking confused.
+By the time they got out of the car, the porch light had flicked on and a man stood in the doorway, squinting at them with an expression halfway between confused and mildly put out.

-“Hey,” Finch said as they approached.
-“We’re here about the potential breach activity?”
+"Hey," Finch called as they approached.
+"We're here about the potential breach activity?"

 “A woman at this address called up.
 She said she saw an unusually tall figure lurking in the woods?”